CodeupClassroom/venus-modified-lessons/spa/modifying_screen.md

 ### Step 2: edit Apache's httpd.conf
 `sudo vi /etc/apache2/httpd.conf`

-Look for "_www"
+Look for "_www".
 Replace the user and group names with the ones you discovered in Step 1

-Look for "Include /private/etc/apache2/extra/httpd-vhosts.conf" Remove the "#" in front of that line
+Look for "Include /private/etc/apache2/extra/httpd-vhosts.conf".
+Remove the "#" in front of that line

 ### Step 3: add a virtual hosts file
 `sudo vi /private/etc/apache2/extra/httpd-vhosts.conf`